“HELP, we did all this work under my home and now there is an odor and our allergies are going crazy!”

 By now, most people have heard of the concept of a sealed or closed/ encapsulated crawlspace.
 There are many touted benefits of this popular project including moisture control, energy savings and even pest control for under the home.
 What people do not know is that there is a huge deficit in training and knowledge by the “Expert” installers of closed crawlspaces in the industry.
-Why this is important for a home owner is that there are many adverse consequences to a closed or sealed crawlspace based on how it is done and who is doing it.
-The statistics have never been complied but a good estimate one of the issues would be that 95% of crawlspaces that are closed or sealed up end up causing more indoor air quality problems than before even though the space is now dryer and the mold may have been cleaned or treated.
+Why this is important for a homeowner is that there are many adverse consequences to a closed or sealed crawlspace based on how it is done and who is doing it.
+The statistics have never been compiled but a good estimate one of the issues would be that 95% of crawlspaces that are closed or sealed up end up causing more indoor air quality problems than before even though the space is now dryer and the mold may have been cleaned or treated.
 I may need to repeat this statement one more time to let this fact sink in….
 As much as 95% of all closed or sealed crawlspaces converted from a traditional foundation vented crawlspace will have worse air quality after the project than before any work to clean or close the space was done.

 Now with this unfortunate fact in mind, how can someone close up or seal you crawlspace and expect to improve air quality.
 Another issue that is a bit of an urban myth is the “sealed liner”.
 Unfortunately, there is no way to install a perfectly sealed liner under the home.
-Not when you are sealing around porous concrete block, using tape for the seams and your installers are already annoyed with the fact they they are working in confined, dirty space under a home!
-Over time there will be a build up of odors and air quality contaminates and soil gases that have no where to go but into your home slowly migrating through building materials.
+Not when you are sealing around a porous concrete block, using tape for the seams and your installers are already annoyed with the fact they are working in confined, dirty space under a home!
+Over time there will be a build up of odors and air quality contaminates and soil gases that have nowhere to go but into your home slowly migrating through building materials.
 One confirmation of this problem is the issue with radon testing.
 Many homes are tested for radon when they are sold.
-The homes with open air vented crawlspaces will almost always (not always) test low on radon levels and happily pass for the excited buyers of their “new to them” home.
+The homes with open-air vented crawlspaces will almost always (not always) test low on radon levels and happily pass for the excited buyers of their “new to them” home.
 If that home is later sealed to solve an issue with moisture and/ or mold and then years later the home is put back on the market.
 There is a much higher probability that the home will now fail the radon test and then the shocked owner will have to have costly radon remediation work done on the home before it can be sold.
 So what changed?
 The foundation vents that were letting radon out from under the home and letting fresh air in are now tightly sealed up and the space no longer breathes.

 Healthy Home Restoration started out in the mold and indoor air quality business and migrated into converting crawlspaces to sealed crawlspaces many years ago.
-Early on In this process we noticed our air quality test showed higher (Much higher) levels of mold spores in the air in closed up spaces than before even though the space was very dry and had been cleaned and treated for mold.
-We also got many calls from people experiencing odor problems in the home after there space was sealed (By another contractor) and there installer could not figure out how to solve the issue so they found us to help.
-The answer to the radon, odor and air quality issue were the same in all cases.
-The space used to have a source of fresh air exchange with the open foundation vents and now, after it was converted to a sealed space, the air had become stagnant and filled with contaminates over time that had not way of being flushed out.
-A closed crawlspace needs a source of fresh air AND more importantly it needs a way to remove old contaminated air and better yet, prevent it from coming into the space in the first place.
+Early on In this process, we noticed our air quality test showed higher (Much higher) levels of mold spores in the air in closed up spaces than before even though the space was very dry and had been cleaned and treated for mold.
+We also got many calls from people experiencing odor problems in the home after their space was sealed (By another contractor) and their installer could not figure out how to solve the issue so they found us to help.
+The answer to the radon, odor, and air quality issue were the same in all cases.
+The space used to have a source of fresh air exchange with the open foundation vents and now, after it was converted to a sealed space, the air had become stagnant and filled with contaminates over time that had no way of being flushed out.
+A closed crawlspace needs a source of fresh air AND more importantly, it needs a way to remove old contaminated air and better yet, prevent it from coming into the space in the first place.